bnfour/md-mods/readme.md

 # Syncs HP bar to Fever bar.
 SyncHpFeverAnimAlt = false
 ```
+By default, all toggleable features are enabled.
 Set a relevant value to `false` to disable a feature.

+> [!NOTE]
-The mod will notify you if it's configured to do nothing.
+> The mod will notify you when all its features are disabled, so it does nothing.

 ## Experimental mod (not included in the download)
 This is not a mod intended for using.
 Rather, it's a developmental test bed for me to test random stuff without disruption to existing proper mods.
 For instance, Album scroll and UI tweaks mods were first implemented (in a very scuffed way; no, I won't show the code ⇀‸↼‶) here and then moved to their own permanent projects.